fscelliott/docsdonewell/_portfolio/cutting-docs-by-improving-ux.md

 ### After

-I cut documentation in half, to roughly 1,000 words, and in the process:
+I cut documentation down to about 1,000 words, and in the process:

 - rewrote for DITA reuse, with 2 device groups in mind (a successor writer has already reused my documentation with minimal changes for a new group)
 - de-emphasized a formerly central task (launching the SFP from a probe) after usability tests and conversations convinced me that, while "cool," it wasn't the main use case